Another Shore: Plot

 The opening credits initially say "a comedy" but this is changed to "a tragedy".
 The orchestra plays Molly Malone as credits roll on a background of shamrocks telling the viewer that the setting is Ireland.

 Gulliver Sheils has left his career with the Revenue Commissioners in Dublin due to receiving a small pension.
 He spends every day but Sunday sitting at a park bench in St Stephen's Green hoping to help a fallen wealthy elderly person who will reward him with enough money to finance his one way trip to Rarotonga where he will spend the remainder of his days lolling about in the South Seas.
 On Sunday he loafs on an Irish beach fantasising about living in Rarotonga.
-There he meets an attractive Anglo-Irish woman named Jennifer (Moira Lister).
+There he meets an attractive Anglo-Irish woman named Jennifer.
 She becomes intrigued that Gulliver is the first man to ignore her.

-The next week, a refined Scottish gentleman, Alastair McNeil (Stanley Holloway) sits next to him for some minutes before going to a bar.
+The next week, a refined Scottish gentleman, Alastair McNeil sits next to him for some minutes before going to a bar.
 Gulliver goes to a different bar.
 A very quiet one.
 He reads a newspaper article about a car crash on Grafton Street; he realises that that location would give him a better opportunity for his scheme.
 He then goes to the street and waits for the next accident, but when two women crash he declines to be a witness.
 He waits a week on the courtroom steps .. the woman eventually sees him .. they had met before on a beach.
 He goes to meet her later in a bar with her friends.

 He resumes his stance on the steps of the bank on Grafton Street but is harassed due to his continual presence.
 Acquiring a small performing dog from an ill street busker partly resolves this.
 He is happy when the next accident happens: an old lady is hit by a car while crossing.
 He helps her hoping for a reward but is only given a luncheon voucher.

 The girl Jennifer passes somewhat tipsy and asks him to call a taxi.
 He joins her and they go to her palatial home.
 Over dinner he at last explains his plan.
 In his mind, he will rescue and they will reward him with an amount of money to get him to the South Seas.
 She clearly likes him but he runs off.